streamanalyze/sa.documentation/system-functions/aggregate-functions.md

 # Aggregate functions

 [Aggregate functions](../amosql/queries.md#aggregate-function) compute
 a single result from the elements in a bag.

+[Generalized aggregate functions](#generalized-aggregate-function) return new bags and collections for given argument bags.
+They can also have more that one bag argument.

-They are functions with one argument declared as a bag and that return a single result:
+Basic aggregate functions have one of its arguments declared as a bag and return a single result:
 ```
     aggfn(Bag of Type1 x) -> Type2
 ```

 Aggregate functions can be used in [group by queries](../amosql/queries.md#group-by).

-The following aggregate function are predefined:
+The following basic aggregate function are predefined:
 ```
    avg(Bag of Number b) -> Real               average of elements
    concatagg(Bag of Object b) -> Charstring   concatenate elements